 - Social media and internet forums - examples include Reddit forums of fraudulent organizations and news searches on Facebook and Twitter.

 For example, let's assume a potential client was recently accused of a crime.
-Before the court proceedings begin or if it's in progress, there's no reason to list this individual on any crime watch-list and there's little or no adverse information on them.
+Before the court proceedings begin or if it's in progress, there's no reason to list this individual on any crime watch-list and there's little or no adverse content on them.
 However, that individual already poses a risk to your company, even though it's uncertain if they are guilty or not.